Ladon (river)

 The Ladon (Ancient Greek and Katharevousa: Λάδων, Ládōn; Demotic Greek: Λάδωνας, Ládōnas) is a river in the Peloponnese peninsula of Greece.
 It features in Greek mythology.
 It is a tributary to the river Alfeios, which empties into the Ionian Sea.
 It is 70 km long.

 Course

 The Ladon rises on the western slope of the Aroania mountain, near the village Kastriá, Kleitoria municipal unit, Achaea.
 It flows south, receives its left tributary Aroanios, flows along Kleitoria and turns southwest near the Arcadian border.
 It flows through the artificial Ladon Lake, and turns south again near Dimitra.
 It flows into the Alfeios 3 km southeast of the village Tripotamia.
 It joins the Tragus near Zevgolatio.

 Mythology

 The river was among those mentioned by Hesiod in Theogony; they were "all sons of Oceanus and queenly Tethys" for, according to the image of world hydrography common to the ancients, the fresh water that welled up in springs came from the underworld caverns and pools, and was connected with the salt sea.
 Rain fertilized crops, but the sense that its runoff filled the rivers did not figure in the Greek mythic picture.

-Rivers were personified and credited with wooing nymphs and human maidens and fathering children.
-Ladon's daughter, the nymph Metope was wed to the river Asopus.